 The reason for this is that in Australia we are, generally, a humble people.
 And this is a value which we at Sharp & Carter really respect, and that forms the final of our culture pillars.
-In previous articles I have spoken about our first three culture pillars of Trust, Generosity and Care, and now it is time to round it out with number four – Humility.
+In previous articles I have spoken about our first three culture pillars of

 In 2012, Google undertook a study titled “Project Aristotle”.
 The purpose of this study was to discover the commonalities in high performing teams – what makes one?
 Initially, the study really struggled as there weren’t really any common traits between team members in the obvious categories of skills, education, the way they were structured or organised, intellect, seniority, or personality types.

 Upon further study though, what the project did ultimately end up finding was that one commonality between these teams was “psychological safety”.
 In layman’s terms; no one wants to put on a ‘‘work face’’ when they get to the office, they don’t want to leave part of their personality or inner workings at home.

 Many might ask, what exactly does it mean to be fully present at work, and to feel ‘‘psychologically safe?”
 It means knowing that we can be free enough to share the things that scare us without fear of recriminations.
 That we can talk about what is messy or sad or have hard conversations with colleagues who are driving us crazy.

 In other words, we need to be able to be authentically ourselves.
 And authenticity requires vulnerability, which in turn, requires humility.